Topology-guided Hypergraph Transformer Network: Unveiling Structural Insights for Improved Representation: Methodology

-Like the transformer paper \cite{vaswani2017attention}, the output of each self-attention layer is fed into a position-wise FFN layer.
-Moreover, residual connections and layer normalization are used to stabilize and normalize the output. \thtn\ generates the node representations by utilizing these two levels of attention.
-Finally, the output of \thtn\ is linearly projected with a trainable weight matrix to generate an $S$ dimensional output for each node as $ O = pW_S^{T}$, where $S$ is the number of classes, $p$ is the output of the \thtn, and $W_S$ is a trainable weight.
+Like the transformer paper \cite{vaswani2017attention}, the output of each attention layer is fed into a position-wise FFN layer.
+Moreover, residual connections and layer normalization are used to stabilize and normalize the output. \sathg\ generates the node representations by utilizing these two levels of attention.
+Finally, the output of \sathg\ is linearly projected with a shared trainable weight matrix $W_S$ to generate an $S$ dimensional output for each node as $O = pW_S$, where $S$ is the number of classes, $p$ is the output of the \sathg.
 We train our entire model using a cross-entropy loss function.